Borland Racing Developments: Spectrum Formula Ford

 With both the UK and Australia adopting the Ford Duratec, 1600 cc motor (as used in the Ford Fiesta road cars) for Formula Ford competition from the 2006 season, it provided an opportune time to release the next evolution in the Spectrum line; the 011.
 Given how successful the 010 of 2004 and 2005 had been, the focus with the 011 was to fine-tune the chassis and suspension to maximise the benefits of the reduced weight and increased power from the new engine.

 Success with the new model was immediate; John Martin won the inaugural Fiesta powered Formula Ford round on his way to the 2006 Australian title.
 During that season, BRD built a Spectrum 011 to the UK regulations and John delivered a victory at the Brands Hatch UKFFC round in the car's UK debut weekend.
 The 011 chassis dominated the Australian championship and continued to make its mark internationally.

-The 2010 Spectrum 012 Formula Ford featured revisions to the chassis and bodywork aimed at improving both the performance and safety of the car.
-Knowledge gained from wind tunnel and real world testing resulted in improving the car's aerodynamic package.
-With optimised airflow over the car and to the engine, drivers enjoyed better straight line speed resulting from better engine performance and lower drag.
-A hallmark of the Spectrum has been the inability of rival chassis to gain a significant slipstream when following; this was further enhanced by the revised design.

-The 2010 main panel afforded greater head protection to the driver, whilst increasing peripheral vision.
-Increased room in the cockpit resulted in a lower seating position, increasing driver comfort (particularly for taller drivers), driver safety and improving cornering speeds by lowering the centre of gravity.

-Chaz Mostert dominated the opening round of the 2010 Genuine Ford Parts Australian Formula Ford Championship, which was the international competition debut for all of the 2010 chassis.
-Mostert qualified the Synergy Motorsport Spectrum 012 on pole and won the round, setting a new lap record in the process.

 As with all models since 2004, the new Spectrum included as standard lightweight components offered as expensive options on other chassis.
 The cars feature: